By Genomelink

 Stephen Carpenter

-Stephen "Steph" Carpenter (Aug 3, 1970 - ) is an American musician known as the co-founder and lead guitarist of the alternative metal band Deftones.
-His unique guitar techniques and use of multiple-string guitars have earned him a spot as one of Guitar World's 100 Greatest Metal Guitarists.
+Stephen "Steph" Carpenter (Aug 3, 1970 - ) is an American musician known for co-founding and being the lead guitarist of the alternative metal band Deftones.
+His innovative guitar techniques and use of extended range guitars have influenced the band's sound.
+Carpenter has collaborated on various projects outside of Deftones, showcasing his versatility as a musician.
+With a passion for hip hop and heavy metal, Carpenter continues to be a prominent figure in the music industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.